Women and Weightlifting

 Do you lift weights for strength, power, tone – a combination?

 Are you a female bodybuilder?
 Do you compete?
-We’d love to hear your thoughts on the increase in weightlifting among women gym-goers.
+We’d love to hear your experiences.